Racial Equity, Social Justice and Our Path Forward

 - Last year, our employees established an Equity & Inclusion Working Group to examine our own institutional biases and how we can improve.
 We will continue this process of introspection to ensure we model the same ideals we seek in others.

-- Our commitment to a culture of understanding extends to our ongoing support of the Leadership Development Initiative, which many on our staff and board have completed.
+- Our commitment to a culture of understanding extends to our ongoing support of Community Building Initiative and its Leadership Development Initiative, which many on our staff and board have completed.
 In addition, in 2021, we will host a Racial Equity Workshop in partnership with Race Matters for Juvenile Justice and undergo additional organization-wide diversity and inclusion training.

 - We are giving each of our full-time employees the opportunity to designate a financial contribution from FFTC to their choice of nonprofits that address racism, inequality or social justice.
 This is in addition to the Foundation’s regular employee-match program for donations to nonprofits.